 Here is Azimo’s list of top bites to enjoy on October 1st:

 - Jollof rice – a spicy rice dish enjoyed all over Nigeria.
 Most variations contain tomatoes, onions and scotch bonnets.

 - Egusi soup – a thick stew usually made with fish or meat plus ground melon seeds.

 - Moyin moyin – so good they named it twice.
 Oven-baked bean cakes infused with banana leaves.

 - Pounded yam – like mashed potatoes but best served with egusi or okra soup.

 - Efo riro – a rich spinach-based stew usually made with scotch bonnets, red bell peppers, locust beans and crayfish.

 - A Nigerian Independence cake – grab a slice of your take on the celebratory cake.

-As anyone who has been to a Nigerian party will confirm, Nigerians love to dance their socks off.
-That’s why Azimo has created this playlist to help get your groove on.
+As anyone who has been to a Nigerian event will confirm, Nigerians love to dance their socks off.
+That’s why Azimo has created this playlist to kick-start the party.
 Happy dancing and happy anniversary.